tutanck/Tz23/README.md

 ## Smallcode (intro)

-- Explain what is petitCode in brief
+- What is smallCode in brief

+## Demo

 ## User